Electronic Access

 The impression that once a resource is acquired, it is then just 'accessible' belies the actual, shifting nature of electronic resources, where continual changes in URLs, domain names, or incompatible metadata causes articles and ebooks to be available one day, but not the next (The Complexity of ERM section, para.
 6).

-Hence, unlike a printed work from the long ago print-only era that, once cataloged, may be shelved for decades or longer without major problems of access, electronic resources require constant and active attention to maintain accessibility to them.
+Hence, unlike a printed work that once cataloged may be shelved for decades or longer without major problems of access, electronic resources require constant and active attention to maintain access.
 Ebooks, for example, can create metadata problems.
-For example, often what's important about scholarly ebooks, in particular, are the chapters they include, and hence metadata describing ebook components is important, along with providing links to those chapters in discovery systems.
+Often what's important about scholarly ebooks, in particular, are the chapters they include.
+Hence metadata describing ebook components is important, along with providing links to those chapters in discovery systems.
 This difference between item-level cataloging and title-level cataloging, as Samples and Healy describe, can lead to confusing and problematic results when considering different genres and what those genres contain.

-Or, note that they discuss how a series of links are involved starting from the source of discovery, e.g., an OPAC or a discovery layer, to the retrieved item, and how difficult it might be in determining which of these links and which of those services is broken when access becomes problematic.
+Or, note that they discuss the series of links involved starting from the source of discovery to the retrieval of an item.
+It can be difficult to determine which of these links and which of those services is broken when access becomes problematic.
+From our last section, consider all the URLs that are processed and all the technologies used in going from target to source.

 Let me highlight a few key findings from their report:

-• Workflows: why does this keep coming up?
-It's because workflows help automate a process---simplify and smooth out what needs to be done, and because this is only possible when things are standardized.
+- Workflows: why does this keep coming up?
+It's because workflows help automate a process.
+They simplify and smooth out what needs to be done.
+This is only possible when things are standardized.

-• Staffing: we'll discuss this more in another section, but part of the problem here is that ERM has had a major impact on organizational structure, but one where different libraries have responded differently.
-This lack of organizational standardization has its benefits regarding overall management practices and cultures, but it also has huge drawbacks---and that's the difficulty in establishing effective, generalized workflows that include key participants, and to minimize as many dependencies on any one person.
+- Staffing: Part of the problem here is that ERM has had a major impact on library organizational structure, but one where different libraries have responded differently.
+This lack of organizational standardization has its benefits regarding overall management practices and cultures, but it also has drawbacks.
+These drawbacks form the difficulty in establishing effective, generalized workflows that include key participants and minimize as many dependencies on any one person.

-• Tracking: if there's no tracking, there's no method to systematically identify patterns in problems.
+- Tracking: if there's no tracking of usage, there's no method to systematically identify patterns in problems.
 And if that's not possible, then there's no method to solve those problems proactively.
-It becomes all reactive troubleshooting, and reactive troubleshooting, as Samples and Healy indicate, results in poor patron experiences.
-We'll discuss tracking when we during the week on Evaluation and Statistics.
+It becomes all reactive troubleshooting.
+And reactive troubleshooting, as Samples and Healy indicate, results in poor patron experiences.
+We'll discuss tracking during the week on Evaluation and Measurement section.

 The flattening holds true for things like Google.
-The best print analogy for Google is that of an index, which was used to locate keywords that would refer to source material.
-The main difference between these indexes and Google is that the indexes were produced to cover specific publications, like a newspaper, or specific areas, like the Social Science Citation Index or the Science Citation Index, both of which are actual, documented, historical precursors to Google and to Google Scholar.
+The best print analogy for Google is that of an index, which was used to locate keywords that would refer users to source material.
+The main difference between these indexes and Google is that the indexes were produced to cover specific publications, like a newspaper, or specific areas, like the Social Science Citation Index or the Science Citation Index.
+Both of these are actual, documented, historical precursors to Google and to Google Scholar.
 But today, these search engines are erroneously considered source material (e.g, "I found it on Google").
 Few, I think, would have considered a print index as source material, but rather as a reference item, since it referred users to sources.
-Nowadays, it's all mixed up, but who can blame anyone.
+Nowadays, it's all mixed up, but who can blame anyone?

 Example print indexes: